strivereep/ruby-cli/README.md

 - Only JSON file is considered to be valid file and only supports local files, no url support.
 - Simple substring match, if typo result may be different.
 - For large json files, it may consume significant memory.
-- No multi search field supported only one field i.e. --key=full_name or --key=email
+- No multi search field support i.e. --key="full_name AND email"
 - Only shows the output in the terminal.

 ## Future Improvements